-For more information go to http://www.globalevidencesummit.org/
+For more info: http://www.globalevidencesummit.org/

 The 7th International Conference for EBHC teachers and developers was held during October 28-31 in beautiful Taormina, Sicily.
 This year’s conference aimed to promote an evidence-based approach to healthcare to increase value and reduce waste.
 With 7 keynote lectures, 9 workshops and theme groups, 41 oral presentations, and 12 posters, the Conference highlighted the key role of Evidence-based Health Care to address five outstanding challenges for the sustainability of health services: